-The Server activity panel displays information about sessions, locks, prepared transactions, and server configuration (if applicable).
+The Stat panel displays information about sessions, locks, prepared transactions.
 The information is presented in context-sensitive tables.
 Use controls located above the table to:

-- Click the Refresh button to update the information displayed in each table. - Enter a value in the Search box to restrict the table content to one or more sessions that satisfy the search criteria.
+- Click the Refresh button to update the information displayed in each table. - Select Active sessions only checkbox to get the information about active sessions only from the list of all the sessions. - Enter a value in the Search box to restrict the table content to one or more sessions that satisfy the search criteria.
 For example, you can enter a process ID to locate a specific session, or a session state (such as idle) to locate all of the sessions that are in an idle state.